polkadot-developers/docs-sandbox/source/docs/main-docs/07-test/deploy-on-testnet.md

 Note that on Rococo, para ID numbers `0-999` are reserved for [system parachains](https://wiki.polkadot.network/docs/learn-common-goods#system-level-chains) and `1000-1999` are reserved for [public utility parachains](https://wiki.polkadot.network/docs/learn-common-goods#public-utility-chains).
 Only numbers `2000` and above that aren't already reserved can be used for community parachains.

+### Checklist

+Things to be mindful of when setting up a test network and connecting to it:

+- [ ] Reserve a unique para ID, choosing an integer greater than `2000`.
+- [ ] Your parachain genesis state starts at block 0.
+It is not possible to connect a parachain with any previous state to a relay chain.
+- [ ] Make sure that the para ID for your parachain is the same in the chain spec of both the relay chain and your parachain.
+You can verify this by checking that the genesis head of the parathread you create matches the genesis head from your relay chain node.
+- [ ] After you modify a plain chain spec with a new para ID for example, make sure to generate the new raw chain spec, name it appropriately and discard the plain chain spec to avoid potential confusion.
+- [ ] For better security, verify that the chain specification for your relay chain has a minimum of 2 relay chain nodes per collator node.
 ## Learn how

 - Follow this guide on converting your solo chain to a parachain